-As described in the Notes to the Financial Statements (Note 5), the College issued \$2,660,000 in new Certificates of Participation in conjunction with the construction of an indoor athletic training center, discussed below.
-Debt outstanding at June 30, 2011 was \$11,915,000, an increase of \$1,300,000 from the previous year ending balance of \$10,615,000.
-Payments on this debt will not significantly impact future expenditures as the Certificates of Participation issued for the Brown Center will pay off in FY2012.
+As described in the Notes to the Financial Statements (Note 5e), the College issued \$2,080,000 in new Certificates of Participation in conjunction with the refunding of prior debt used to construct the Webb-Brown Academic Center and renovate the Scott Auditorium.
+This resulted in a one-time interest savings which was recognized in FY2012.
+Debt outstanding at June 30, 2012 was \$10,585,000, a decrease of \$1,330,000 from the previous year ending balance of \$11,915,000.
+Included in this reduction of outstanding debt was the final payment on the Certificates of Participation issued for the Brown Center.
+Looking down the road, the Certificates of Participation issued for the Track Complex will pay off in FY2014 and the Webb-Brown/Scott Certificates of Participation will pay off in FY2018.